 Boundary disputes can be both stressful and complicated, especially when they arise between neighbours.
 If you find yourself in such a situation in England and Wales, it’s essential to approach the issue methodically.
-Here are the initial steps you should consider from a legal standpoint:
+Here are the first steps you should take from a legal standpoint:

 1. Determine the Nature of the Dispute